18 Best Places to Visit in Vermont in the Fall

 At a height of 4,395 feet (1,340 meters), Mount Mansfield is the tallest peak in Vermont.
 Mount Mansfield is visible from Stowe and you can’t really miss catching sight of the mountain while you’re in the town.

 It is possible to hike to the summit of Mount Mansfield.
 However, this is a strenuous endeavor that should only be attempted by experienced hikers.
-The loop trail is 7.3 miles (11.7 km) with an elevation gain of 2,880 feet (878 meters) that takes around 5-6 hours to complete.
+The loop trail is 7.3 miles (11.7 km) with an elevation gain of 2,880 feet (878 meters) which takes around 5-6 hours to complete.

 Sections of the trail are extremely steep and at points, you will need to scramble through loose rocks and gravel and leap over chasms.
-The hike trailhead is situated at the parking lot on Underhill State Park off of Mountain Road.
+The hiking trailhead is situated at the parking lot on Underhill State Park off of Mountain Road.

 If the hike doesn’t sound suitable then you can ride the Gondola SkyRide all the way up to the top of the mountain.
 Mount Mansfield is one of the most beautiful outdoor places to visit in Vermont in the fall and you’ll see phenomenal views from the summit.